-To allocate a new inode (for example, when creating a file), xv6 calls ialloc (4402).
+To allocate a new inode (for example, when creating a file), xv6 calls ialloc (4603).
 Ialloc is similar to balloc: it loops over the inode structures on the disk, one block at a time, looking for one that is marked free.
-When it finds one, it claims it by writing the new type to the disk and then returns an entry from the inode cache with the tail call to iget (4418).
-Like in balloc, the correct operation of ialloc depends on the fact that only one process at a time can be holding a reference to bp: ialloc can be sure that some other process does not simultaneously see that the inode is available and try to claim it.
+When it finds one, it claims it by writing the new type to the disk and then returns an entry from the inode cache with the tail call to iget (4620).
+The correct operation of ialloc depends on the fact that only one process at a time can be holding a reference to bp: ialloc can be sure that some other process does not simultaneously see that the inode is available and try to claim it.

-Iget (4453) looks through the inode cache for an active entry (ip -> ref > 0) with the desired device and inode number.
+Iget (4654) looks through the inode cache for an active entry (ip->ref > 0) with the desired device and inode number.
 If it finds one, it returns a new reference to that inode.
-(4462-4466).
-As iget scans, it records the position of the first empty slot (4467-4468), which it uses if it needs to allocate a new cache entry.
-In both cases, iget returns one reference to the caller: it is the caller's responsibility to call iput to release the inode.
-It can be convenient for some callers to arrange to call iput multiple times.
-The function idup (4488) increments the reference count so that an additional iput call is required before the inode can be dropped from the cache.
+(4663-4667).
+As iget scans, it records the position of the first empty slot (4668-4669), which it uses if it needs to allocate a cache entry.

 Callers must lock the inode using ilock before reading or writing its metadata or content.
-Ilock (4502) uses a now-familiar sleep loop to wait for ip->flag's I_BUSY bit to be clear and then sets it (4511-4513).
+Ilock (4703) uses a now-familiar sleep loop to wait for ip->flag's I\BUSY bit itrunc+code to be clear and then sets it (4712-4714).
 Once ilock has exclusive access to the inode, it can load the inode metadata from the disk (more likely, the buffer cache) if needed.

-The function iunlock (4534) clears the I_BUSY bit and wakes any processes sleeping in ilock.
+The function iunlock (4735) clears the I\BUSY bit and wakes any processes sleeping in ilock.

-Iput (4552) releases a C pointer to an inode by decrementing the reference count (4568).
+Iput (4756) releases a C pointer to an inode by decrementing the reference count (4772).
 If this is the last reference, the inode's slot in the inode cache is now free and can be re-used for a different inode.

 If iput sees that there are no C pointer references to an inode and that the inode has no links to it (occurs in no directory), then the inode and its data blocks must be freed.
-Iput relocks the inode; calls itrunc to truncate the file to zero bytes, freeing the data blocks; sets the inode type to 0 (unallocated); writes the change to disk; and finally unlocks the inode (4555-4567).
+Iput relocks the inode; calls itrunc to truncate the file to zero bytes, freeing the data blocks; sets the inode type to 0 (unallocated); writes the change to disk; and finally unlocks the inode (4759-4771).

 The locking protocol in iput deserves a closer look.
 The first part worth examining is that when locking ip, iput simply assumed that it would be unlocked, instead of using a sleep loop.
 This must be the case, because the caller is required to unlock ip before calling iput, and the caller has the only reference to it (ip->ref == 1).
-The second part worth examining is that iput temporarily releases (4560) and reacquires (4564) the cache lock.
+The second part worth examining is that iput temporarily releases (4764) and reacquires (4768) the cache lock.
 This is necessary because itrunc and iupdate will sleep during disk i/o, but we must consider what might happen while the lock is not held.
 Specifically, once iupdate finishes, the on-disk structure is marked as available for use, and a concurrent call to ialloc might find it and reallocate it before iput can finish.
-Ialloc will return a reference to the block by calling iget, which will find ip in the cache, see that its I_BUSY flag is set, and sleep.
+Ialloc will return a reference to the block by calling iget, which will find ip in the cache, see that its I\BUSY flag is set, and sleep.
 Now the in-core inode is out of sync compared to the disk: ialloc reinitialized the disk version but relies on the caller to load it into memory during ilock.
-In order to make sure that this happens, iput must clear not only I_BUSY but also I_VALID before releasing the inode lock.
-It does this by zeroing flags (4565).
+In order to make sure that this happens, iput must clear not only I\BUSY but also I\VALID before releasing the inode lock.
+It does this by zeroing flags (4769).

-Code: Inode contents
+Code: Inode content